MttArmstrong/testing-lesson/_episodes/06-big-changes.md

 >> This is not a real green since other tests are failing, but at least
 >> `test_read_rectangles_simple` is passing.
 >> ### Refactor
 >> You have to touch a lot of test code to get everything passing.
+Also you need to modify the main method.
 Afterwards
 >> you can finally remove `rects_overlap`.
 > {: .solution}
 {: .challenge}